spikedoanz/spikedoanz.github.io/content/anime-reviews.md

 ## 9/10
 ---
->amazing, even flawless shows,which nonetheless lack that special spark that would otherwise make them masterpieces.
+>amazing, even flawless shows, which nonetheless lack that special spark that would otherwise make them masterpieces.
 ---

 * [Bakemonogatari](#bakemonogatari)